cardano-community/guild-operators/docs/docker/docker.md

 Running your own Cardano node has never been so fast and easy.

-> But first a kindly reminder to the security aspects of running containers.
-[Here some Docker security concepts and best practice](docker/docker_security.md)
+> But first, a kindly reminder to the security aspects of running containers.
+[Here some Docker security concepts and best practice](docker/docker_security.md).

 ### External resources